-Provide quality care for clients from culturally diverse backgrounds!
-Transcultural Nursing, 8th Edition shows you how to apply assessment and intervention strategies to individuals from a variety of different cultures.
-Based on Giger and Davidhizer’s unique transcultural model, this text helps you design culturally sensitive care with use of the six key aspects of cultural assessment: communication, time, space, social organization, environmental control, and biologic variations.
-Written by nursing educators Joyce Newman Giger and Linda G. Haddad, Transcultural Nursing shows how an understanding of cultural variations and individual patient needs will help you provide safe and effective care.
+Teach your students to provide quality care for clients from culturally diverse backgrounds!
+Transcultural Nursing, 8th Edition shows students how to apply assessment and intervention strategies to individuals from a variety of different cultures.
+Based on Giger and Davidhizer’s unique transcultural model, this text helps students understand culturally sensitive care with use of the six key aspects of cultural assessment: communication, time, space, social organization, environmental control, and biologic variations.
+Transcultural Nursing shows how an understanding of cultural variations and individual patient needs can promote safe and effective care.

 - UNIQUE!
 The six key aspects of cultural assessment each receive a full chapter of coverage, allowing you to also apply the Transcultural Assessment Model to cultures not covered in the text.